Farmed Chilean Salmon & A Rapidly Changing World

 • Extremely consistent in producing highly nutritious, delicious, hygienically processed fresh and frozen salmon.

-Chile is a leading global producer of salmon; it produced nearly 1,000,000 tons in 2019, and remains the number one supplier of farmed salmon to the U.S. market.
+Chile is a leading global producer of salmon; and remains the number one supplier of farmed salmon to the U.S. market.
 Approximately 50% by weight of salmon imported into the U.S. comes from Chile.
 The industry is honored to be America’s preferred country of origin and is very proud of this fact.
 Research is continually gathered to help us better understand consumer behavior and the factors that drive overall sales growth and market position.
 Chilean salmon farmers believe that responsible aquaculture is the future of marine proteins and remain committed to developing and operating the most efficient, safest, and most environmentally sustainable model possible.
 This requires continuous, measurable improvement in aquaculture practices and mindful preservation of the natural resources employed during production of high-quality salmon.

 • Highly regulated via stringent federal oversight by the Chilean government and unrivaled internal controls; no other country compares.